 With the fuel there’s not much that you can do (you have to get home after all), except to make sure that you have figured fuel mileage accurately, and have correctly anticipated the number of miles that you’re actually going to travel (but that’s for another post).

 With food, despite the fact that you still gotta eat and there is a lot of room to over-spend (especially if you go out often), there are still lots of ways to compensate and cut back.

 Organizing and meal planning is all about options and I’ll be sharing ideas and recipes for you (if you enjoy cooking while on the road and want to spend time with it), as well as quick and easy ideas if you just need to ‘fill a void’ on a busy day.
 Bear in mind that your health still matters, and being on vacation is no excuse to stock up on junk!
 Click HERE for more on health on the road.

 I will also be sharing recipes and ideas that fit into the ‘phases’ of your trip.
 If you bring most of your food from home, you’ll really need to plan so that things don’t go bad, but you’ll save a lot of money!
+I generally plan strategically for when we’ll hit the grocery store.
 Here’s the plan that I use:

 A).
 Respect the Phase of your trip that you are in:

 - 1st Phase (Days 1-4): Serve things that you have packed that are raw and/or initially frozen or marinated (chicken, steaks, veggies etc…)

 - 2nd Phase (Days 5-7): Serve things that are precooked and initially frozen (precooked hamburger for tacos, marinated chicken etc..).